github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

 You can also specify:

-- ``...<query-specifiers>``: a list of queries to run over your database.
-This is a list of arguments.
-Where each argument can be:
+- ``<query-specifiers>...``: a spece-separated list of queries to run over your database.
+This is a list of arguments, where each argument can be:

   - a path to a query file
   - a path to a directory containing query files